Using your Blue Badge

-You can use your Blue Badge to access on street parking throughout the UK.
+You can use your Blue Badge to access on-street parking throughout the UK.
 Off-street car parks, such as shopping centres, hospitals or supermarkets, have different rules.
-These rules vary from carpark to carpark but are often displayed on signs within the carpark itself.
+These rules can change from carpark to carpark, but are usually displayed on signs inside.

-You may have to pay to park in off-street carparks.
+You may have to pay to use off-street carparks.

-- on single and double yellow lines so long as there are no loading restrictions
+- on single and double yellow lines if there are no loading restrictions

 You can find more guidance on parking in the Blue Badge holder rights and responsibilities document.

 You must display the badge where it can be clearly read from outside the vehicle.
 The front of the badge should face upwards, showing the wheelchair symbol.